 - Maintenance & repairs: Reduction in operating expenses across building system, including HVAC and lighting maintenance; extending equipment life

 - HVAC Equipment Acquisition and Installation: Higher efficiency means fewer or smaller equipment; or even an elimination of traditional fixtures.
 It also allows for faster installation of wireless systems.
-In addition, buildings may no longer need temperature control specialists and custom programming
+In addition, buildings may no longer need temperature control specialists and custom programming.

-- Onsite IT Equipment: No need to invest in workstations and software updates, cloud based software enhancement pushed wirelessly.
+- Onsite IT Equipment: There is no need to invest in workstations and software updates as cloud-based systems can perform maintenance tasks automatically.

 At the same time, IoT-based systems will also increase the asset value of: